hyperjumptech/monika/docs/src/pages/guides/probes.md

   ]
 ```

-Monica goes through each probe object, sends it out, and determines whether an alert or notification need to be sent out.
+Monika goes through each probe object, sends it out, and determines whether an alert or notification need to be sent out.

 ## Request Anatomy